 An overview of MCPD emission limits for NOx, SO2 and dust, as well as monitoring requirements, which will apply to conventional power plants, gas turbines and engines.
 The Directive will apply to new plants from December 2018, and existing plants from January 2025 (> 5 MWth) or January 2030 (1 to 5 MWth).

-Medium Combustion Plant Directive – impact on the UK energy industry
+The Medium Combustion Plant Directive - Power industry perspective

 Introduction to Selective Non-Catalytic Reduction